Advanced chess

-Advanced chess is a form of chess in which each human player uses a computer chess program to explore the possible results of candidate moves.
-Despite this computer assistance, it is the human player who controls and decides the game.
+Advanced chess is a form of chess in which each human player uses a computer chess engine to explore the possible results of candidate moves.
+With this computer assistance, the human player controls and decides the game.

 Also called cyborg chess or centaur chess, advanced chess was introduced for the first time by grandmaster Garry Kasparov, with the aim of bringing together human and computer skills to achieve the following results: